-- Federate by Policy: When you have the same policy you want to apply across several clusters
+- Federate by policy: Apply the same policy across several clusters.

-- Federate by Service: When a single application or microservice is spread across multiple clusters
+- Federate by service: Apply policy to single application or microservice spread across multiple clusters.

-- Pods don’t connect directly to pods, but to services that have those pods
+- Pods don’t connect directly to pods, but rather to services that contain those pods

 Unified controls in Calico enable centralized security across multi-cluster, multi-cloud, and hybrid cloud environments for cloud-native applications.
 It provides a single pane of glass to ensure consistent application of security controls across both containers and VMs.